 1. Giving the children first place

 It won’t be long before he gets the message that he’s just not as important anymore if you consistently choose to spend time and energy on the children, putting their needs over his and your own.

-2. Seeing my husband as another child
+2. Seeing husband as another child

-No matter how much your husband’s parenting skills may be lacking in your opinion, seeing him as your second or third child is not going to improve matters at all.
+No matter how much your husband’s parenting skills may be lacking, in your opinion, seeing him as your second or third child is not going to improve matters at all.
 Sometimes the shoe can be on the other foot and the wife is treated by her husband like another child in the home.

-Yes, families and parents will always have an extremely important role in our lives, but they also have their place and should not be allowed to come in and encroach on areas of privacy and decision making which should belong to the couple alone.
+Yes, families and parents will always have an extremely important role in our lives, but they also have their place and should not be allowed to come in and encroach on areas of privacy and decision-making that should belong to the couple alone.

 Learning to fight right is a skill that needs to be honed with commitment and determination if you want yourmarriage to thrive.
-It requires time, effort and willingness on both sides to sit and talk through difficulties, with respect and love.
+It requires time, effort, and willingness on both sides to sit and talk through difficulties with respect and love.

 5. Needing to be in control

-If we would just step back and allow that man we married to make those wise decisions of which he is probably very capable we may be in for some pleasant surprises.
-It is worth remembering, marriage is not the place to compete, but rather to complete one another.
+If we would just step back and allow that man we married to make those wise decisions of which he is probably very capable, we may be in for some pleasant surprises.
+It is worth remembering marriage is not the place to compete, but rather to complete one another.

 6. Not meeting intimacy needs

-This can swing both ways, but generally as a wife there can be times in your marriage, especially with young children, when you feel pretty exhausted.
-The last thing you may feel like is making love, while for your husband it may quite likely be the first thing.
+This can swing both ways, but generally, as a wife, there can be times in your marriage, especially with young children, when you feel pretty exhausted.
+The last thing you may feel like is making love, while for your husband, it may quite likely be the first thing.

 7. Not making an effort to look good